theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-fabric-onelake.md

 The retry function is implemented according to [Microsoft Guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific#retry-strategies).
 The retry logic is based on WebExceptionStatus.

-Rollback covers scenarios where extractions do not fail due to connection failures to Azure but due to an error when connecting to SAP.
+Rollback covers scenarios where extractions do not fail due to connection failures but due to an error when connecting to SAP.
-In those cases Xtract Universal tries to remove any files from Azure storage that were created in the course of the extraction.
+In those cases Xtract Universal tries to remove any files from the Lakehouse that were created in the course of the extraction.

 {% include "destinations/assign-destination.md" %}

 ![Destination-settings](../../assets/images/xu/documentation/destinations/fabric/destination-settings.png){:class="img-responsive"}

+{% include "destinations/file-name.md" %}

+!!! note
+	If the name of an object does not begin with a letter, it will be prefixed with an ‘x’, e.g. an object by the name `_namespace_tabname.csv` will be renamed `x_namespace_tabname.csv` when uploaded to the destination.
+	This is to ensure that all uploaded objects are compatible with Azure Data Factory, Hadoop and Spark, which require object names to begin with a letter or give special meaning to objects whose names start with certain non-alphabetic characters.

+{% include "parameters/file-name-script-expressions.md" %}

 {% include "destinations/column-name-style.md" %}